 You are inspired to work harder

 Life is often tough for those who are “at the bottom of the food chain” in terms of pay and working conditions.
 At the same time, there are many possibilities for those who are willing to work hard.
 The positive side of things is that being among the best in your field or profession can lead to a great number of benefits, such as a sense of accomplishment, better health, and a higher sense of purpose.
+Additionally, you could evaluate your performance on the indicators of Kpis and OKRs, which would help you understand what you’ve accomplished and give you a reason to love what you do.

-You never care about other people opinion
+You never care about other people’s opinion

 You find your work as rewarding

-There are many things that people look for in a job, from the money to the satisfaction of doing something meaningful.
+There are many things that people look for in a job, from money to the satisfaction of doing something meaningful.
 Perhaps the most important is ensuring you’re doing something you find rewarding.
 Why else would you put in time and effort to doing a job that you don’t particularly like?

 You don’t fear Sunday evenings